Nonprofit organizations must register with and be certified by the Oregon Secretary of State

 If you are an exempt organization under Internal Revenue Code (IRC) Sections 501(c) through (f), 501(j), 501(n), 521, or 529, you are exempt from Oregon Corporation taxes [ORS 317.080 (1)–(8)].
 Apply to the Internal Revenue Service

 for exempt status.
-You don’t have to apply to the Oregon Department of Revenue.
+Generally, you don’t have to apply to the Oregon Department of Revenue.
 Here are two exceptions:

 Nonprofit homes for the elderly.
 ORS 317.080(9)